 - Forget finding a winner — look to understand the other perspective even if you don’t agree with it.

 - Compromise, or agree to disagree.

-It is actually better if “right” and “wrong” don’t exist within a relationship.
-I know some may feel that situations and disagreements need a winner or an absolute for comparison, however, comparisons to externals often cause trouble in relationships (see Relationships “Should” Be…Unique!).
-Honoring individual perspectives opens a healthier balance, gives respect to both people, and strengthens the overall foundation of relationships of all types.
+I know some may feel that situations and disagreements need a winner or an absolute for comparison, however, comparisons to externals often cause trouble in relationships (see Relationships “Should” Be…Unique).
+Honoring individual perspectives opens a healthier balance, gives respect to both people, and strengthens the overall foundation of relationships.